commanday/cpp-2020/README.md

 ## WELCOME!
 **Here are the notes:**

-+First,we welcome you to join us!
+*First,we welcome you to join us!*

 *second,you can't talk about PHP,Java…That's forbidden.*
 ***